pulumi/docs/pulumi-hugo/themes/default/content/blog/code-deploy-and-manage-a-serverless-rest-api-on-aws-with-pulumi/index.md

 ![pulumi-update-preview](./pulumi-update-preview.png)

 Choose the "yes" option to deploy to AWS.
-At the end of the update, you'll see a link to the Pulumi Console that shows the details of the deployment.
+At the end of the update, you'll see a link to the Pulumi Service that shows the details of the deployment.

 ![pulumi-update-complete](./pulumi-update-complete.png)